dustinpfister/blog_posts/_posts/canvas-example-space-shooter.md

 layout: post
 categories: canvas
 id: 527
-updated: 2019-08-23 21:05:45
+updated: 2019-11-13 17:31:34
-version: 1.18
+version: 1.19
 ---

-So this post might be the first of several [canvas examples](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial), this one will be on a space shooter game.
+So this post might be the first of several [canvas examples](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial), this one will be on a basic space shooter game.
 This is a project that I threw together in just a few hours, so it is not really a complete game at the time of this writing at least.
-Still I have some fun with this one, and I might get around to putting more time into this one at some point.
+Still I had some fun with this one, and I might get around to putting more time into the project at some point in the future if this new collection of posts gets some traction.

 <!-- more -->

 ## 1 - The Space Shooter Canvas Example

 This canvas example consists of several javaScript files and a single html file.
-The project seems to work just fine via the file protocol, and does not depend on any external assets in terms of images, or scene data.
+The project seems to work just fine via the file protocol if you do want to get it up and running that way.
+I also made it so the canvas example does not depend on any external assets in terms of images, or scene data which seems to be the way that I make most of my canvas projects anyway.

 This project is an example of the canvas element in action as well as many other subjects that come up when developing a canvas game with client side javaScript.
-Many such projects involve the use of a framework such as phaser ce to help save time, but in this post I ma doing everything with native javaScript.
+Many such projects involve the use of a framework such as phaser ce to help save time, but in this post I ma doing everything with native javaScript by itself.

 ## 2 - The html file